-The combination of varied habitats, high species diversity and significant numbers of endemics and specialities makes Angola one of the continent’s top birding destinations.
-With habitats ranging from Congo Basin forests to the Namib Desert it’s no surprise that the country has a birdlist of 940 species.
-The escarpments and highlands of western Angola hold isolated patches of Afromontane and Congo Basin forests where numerous endemics have evolved in isolation.
+The combination of varied habitats, high species diversity and a significant number of endemics and specialities make Angola a remarkable if little known African birding destination.
+With habitats ranging from Congo Basin and Afromontane forests to the Namib Desert, it’s no surprise that the country has a bird list of about 950 species.

-Based in Uíge the tour starts by sampling the northern escarpment forests where numerous Congo Basin birds occur alongside the endemic Braun’s Bushshrike.
+We’ll begin by sampling the northern escarpment forests near Uíge where numerous Congo Basin birds occur alongside the endemic Braun’s Bushshrike.
 Next we’ll visit the broadleaved woodlands and gallery forests of the Kalandula area, which host forest specialities such as White-headed Robin-Chat and Bannerman’s Sunbird alongside miombo species such as Anchieta’s Barbet, Sharp-tailed Starling and Anchieta’s Sunbird.
 Then we’ll move on to the central escarpment, where Kissama National Park has dry forests at the escarpment foot while Kumbira Forest contains slightly moister forests at the top of the escarpment.
 Together these two sites hold almost half of Angola’s endemics and special birds, including Grey-striped Francolin, Red-crested Turaco, Gabela and Monteiro’s Bushshrikes, Gabela Helmetshrike, Gabela Akalat, Pulitzer’s Longbill, White-fronted Wattle-eye, Angola Batis, Yellow-throated Nicator, Yellow-necked and Pale-olive Greenbuls, Hartert’s Camaroptera, Black-faced Canary, Landana Firefinch and Golden-backed Bishop.

-The tour ends in the Lubango area, where we’ll visit Tundavala in search of Angola Cave Chat, Angola White-headed Barbet and Ansorge’s Firefinch, and we’ll make a day trip to the coastal deserts to look for Rüppell’s Korhaan, Benguela Long-billed Lark, Cinderella Waxbill and Benguela Long-tailed Starling.
+The tour ends in the Lubango area, where we’ll visit Tundavala in search of Angola Cave Chat, Angola White-headed Barbet and Ansorge’s Firefinch, and we’ll make a day trip to the coastal deserts to look for Rüppell’s Korhaan and Benguela Long-billed Lark.

 Day 1: The tour begins this evening in Luanda.
 Night in Luanda.

-Day 2: After a quick look at the large dark swifts near our hotel, currently thought to be dark Mottled Swifts, we’ll head out northeast on the road to Uíge.
-Our first stop will be for a walk in some dry forest where we should see our first endemics: Red-backed Mousebird and Bubbling Cisticola are usually present, and Gabela Helmetshrike and Monteiro’s Bushshrike are both possible.
-As we near Uíge in the afternoon we will stop in some moister roadside forest to look for our first chance of Braun’s Bushshrike.
+Day 2: After a quick look at the large dark swifts - currently thought to be dark Mottled Swifts - near our hotel, we’ll head out northeast on the road to Uíge.
+Our first stop will be for a walk in dry forest where we should see our first endemics: Red-backed Mousebird and Bubbling Cisticola are usually present, and Gabela Helmetshrike and Monteiro’s Bushshrike are both possible.
+As we approach Uíge in the afternoon we’ll stop in moister roadside forest to look for our first chance of Braun’s Bushshrike.
 Night in Uíge.

 Day 5: Our main reason for visiting the Kalandula region is to search for the striking and localised White-headed Robin-Chat in the gallery forests some 40 km north of the falls.
 Sharing the same habitat are species such as Narina Trogon, Grey-winged Robin-Chat, Bannerman’s Sunbird, Brown-headed Apalis, African Broadbill, and Cabanis’s Greenbul.
 We’ll also explore the surrounding woodlands which are the most reliable site for Anchieta’s Barbet and Sharp-tailed Starling.
 Other species of interest may include Pale-billed Hornbill, Rufous-bellied Tit, Anchieta’s and Western Violet-backed Sunbirds, Red-throated Cliff Swallow, Meyer’s Parrot, Retz’s Helmetshrike, and Miombo Scrub Robin.
 Night in Kalandula.

-Day 8: The dry forests in the vicinity of Muxima offer some of the country’s most endemic-rich birding.
+Day 7: Dry forests in the vicinity of Muxima provide some of the country’s most endemic-rich birding.
 In the early morning we’ll watch for Grey-striped Francolin on the sides of the road.
-A whole host of dry forest birds is on offer, with Gabela Helmetshrike, Monteiro’s Bushshrike and White-fronted Wattle-eye top of the list.
-Other possibilities include African Barred Owlet, Red-backed Mousebird, Olive Bee-eater, Pale-olive Greenbul, Swamp Boubou, Rufous-tailed Palm Thrush, Bubbling Cisticola, Forest Scrub Robin, Green Crombec, Purple-banded Sunbird, Yellow-throated Nicator and Angola Batis.
-Night in Muxima.
+As the day progresses, a host of dry forest birds are on offer with Gabela Helmetshrike, Monteiro’s Bushshrike and White-fronted Wattle-eye topping the list.
+Other possible species include African Barred Owlet, Red-backed Mousebird, Olive Bee-eater, Scaly-throated Honeyguide, Pale-olive Greenbul, Swamp Boubou, Rufous-tailed Palm Thrush, Bubbling Cisticola, Forest Scrub Robin, Green Crombec, Purple-banded Sunbird, Yellow-throated Nicator and Angola Batis.
+Night in Muxima village.

-Day 15: After some final birding in the Mount Moco area we’ll drive towards the coast, birding the wetlands of Lobito, where we should see Cape Teal along with a variety of herons and waders.
-Night near Benguela.
+Day 8: After some final birding in the Muxima area, we’ll drive down the drier coast, birding the coastal wetlands of Lobito, home to Cape Teal and a variety of herons and waders.
+Night in Benguela.

-Day 16: The arid savanna and rocky hillsides some 50 km inland of Benguela form the most northerly tongue of Namibian Escarpment habitat and provide an opportunity to look for several species mostly associated with Namibia.
-We’ll spend an afternoon and a morning here.
-Hartlaub’s Francolins call from atop rocks in the early morning, and we hope to see Monteiro’s, Southern Yellow-billed and Damara Red-billed Hornbills, Rüppell’s Parrot, Swallow-tailed Bee-eater, Bare-cheeked Babbler, White-tailed Shrike, Cape Penduline Tit, Carp’s and Ashy Tits, Pririt Batis, Kalahari Scrub Robin, Black-chested Prinia, Chestnut-vented Tit-Babbler and Scaly-feathered Finch.
-We’ll also have an outside chance for Orange River Francolin.
-During the afternoon we’ll drive to Lubango.
+Day 9: The arid savanna and rocky hillsides some 50 km inland of Benguela form the most northerly tongue of Namibia’s Great Escarpment and provide an opportunity to look for several species mostly associated with Namibia.
+Hartlaub’s Francolins call from the rocks in the early morning, and we hope to find Bare-cheeked Babbler, Rüppell’s Parrot, White-tailed Shrike, Cape Penduline Tit, Carp’s Tit, Pririt Batis, Monteiro’s Hornbill and Southern Yellow-billed Hornbill.
 Night in Lubango.

-Day 17: Views down the spectacular southern escarpment are best had from Tundavala near Lubango.
-The rocky area also holds a variety of grassland, escarpment and forest birds.
-The main attraction here is the localised Angola Cave Chat, but it’s found alongside Swierstra’s Francolin (rare), Freckled Nightjar, Bradfield’s Swift, Angola Slaty Flycatcher, Short-toed Rock Thrush, Angolan Swee Waxbill, Rockrunner, Tinkling and Wailing Cisticola, Buffy and Striped Pipits, Oustalet’s Sunbird and Ansorge’s Firefinch (split from Jameson’s Firefinch) so we’ll have plenty to look for.
+Day 10: Views down the southern escarpment from Tundavala, near Lubango, are spectacular.
+The rocky area holds a variety of grassland, escarpment and forest birds.
+The main attraction here is the localised Angola Cave Chat, but it’s found alongside Swierstra’s Francolin (rare), Freckled Nightjar, Bradfield’s Swift, Angola Slaty Flycatcher, Short-toed Rock Thrush, Angolan Swee Waxbill, Rockrunner, Tinkling and Wailing Cisticola, Buffy and Striped Pipits, Oustalet’s Sunbird and Ansorge’s Firefinch (split from Jameson’s Firefinch).
 We’ll also search for the recently rediscovered Angolan White-headed Barbet today.
 Night in Lubango.

-Day 18: The road down from Lubango to Namibe starts at around 2300m on the Humpata Plateau, rapidly dropping down the spectacular Leba Pass to the lowlands below.
-Our first stop will be at the base of the escarpment where we’ll hope to see Bennett’s Woodpecker, Cinderella Waxbill, Hartlaub’s Babbler, and Benguela Long-billed Starling.
-As we drive west towards the coast, the habitat gets drier and drier.
-Initially arid bushveld is home to Karoo Chat, Chat Flycatcher, Cape Sparrow, Dusky Sunbird and Southern Fiscal, but eventually we’ll reach barred desert plains where we’ll hope to see Rüppell’s Korhaan and Benguela Long-billed Lark.
-Other possibilities here include Ludwig’s Bustard, Double-banded Courser, Pale Chanting Goshawk, Greater Kestrel, Pale-winged Starling, Grey-backed Sparrow-Lark and Stark’s Lark.
-In the evening we’ll catch a flight to Luanda.
-Night in Luanda.
+Day 11: The road from Lubango to Namibe starts on the Humpata Plateau at around 2300m and rapidly drops through the spectacular Leba Pass to the lowlands below.
+Our first stop will be at the base of the escarpment where we hope to track down Cinderella Waxbill, Hartlaub’s Babbler, Bennett’s Woodpecker and Benguela Long-tailed Starling.
+As we drive west towards the coast the habitat gets drier and drier.
+The arid bushveld is home to Dusky Sunbird, Karoo Chat, Chat Flycatcher, Cape Sparrow and Southern Fiscal, and we’ll later reach barren desert plains where Benguela Long-billed Lark and Rüppell’s Korhaan are the main targets.
+Other possibilities include Ludwig’s Bustard, Double-banded Courser, Pale Chanting Goshawk, Greater Kestrel, Pale-winged Starling, Grey-backed Sparrow-Lark and Stark’s Lark.
+Night in Lubango.